 Maggie, a student at the University of Southern California film school, is plagued by recurrent dreams.
 The film department’s funding has just been cut but the department head comes up with the idea of holding a festival of old gimmick horror films in a soon-to-be-demolished theatre to raise funds.
 A film memorabilia expert shows them a film called ‘The Possessor’, which features occult sacrifices being conducted by Lanyard Gates, the guru of a film cult in the 1960s.
 Maggie is startled when the film shows things that appear in her dreams.
 As the festival begins, a masked killer starts killing off Maggie’s classmates.

 Popcorn was the first genre entry that Bob Clark and Alan Ormsby produced in more than a decade.
 In the 1970s, Clark and Ormsby made such films as Children Shouldn’t Play with Dead Things (1972), Black Christmas (1974) and Dead of Night (1974).
 Ormsby started out directing and writing the film.
-Inexplicably, they then took their names off the credits of Popcorn, with Alan Ormsby substituting the name Tod Hackett on the script and Bob Clark’s associate producer role going uncredited (although there is another unrelated Bob Clark responsible for the makeup effects).
+Inexplicably, they then took their names off the credits of Popcorn, with Ormsby substituting the name Tod Hackett on the script and Bob Clark’s associate producer role going uncredited (although there is another unrelated Bob Clark responsible for the makeup effects).
 Why Ormsby and Clark removed their names is not known – rumours are that Ormsby caused delays in the shooting schedule and the film was falling behind.
 His replacement was Mark Herrier, better known as an actor in Clark’s Porky’s (1982) and sequels (although Herrier has not directed a film subsequent to this).

 Moreover, Popcorn has a great affection for the old films being screened.
 The audience in the film’s theatre may be howling in laughter, shouting derision and throwing popcorn at the screen but the film plays its recreations with great affection and style, far more so than most genre film parodies/farces.
 The Mosquito segment in particular comes wonderfully attuned to the dialogue, the deadpan seriousness, the pretensions and the stiffly posed nobility of 1950s science-fiction films.
 Similarly, the Attack of the Amazing Electrified Man segment captures the black-and-white mood of 1940s monster movies well, as the brief glimpses of The Stench does of Japanese monster movies.